tsnolan23/laptop-setup/README.md

 [font cask]: https://github.com/Homebrew/homebrew-cask-fonts/tree/master/Casks

 The VS Code settings and zsh aliases can be customized by modifying the `vscode_settings.json` and `.zshrc` files respectively.
 That file is simply copied over as part of the setup!

+---

+### To do

+1. Improve copying zshrc as a file - it is currently all or nothing with the grep
+1. Apply zsh color profile in the script
+1. Install app store applications